-(ii) The company has only satisfied the first condition but not the second condition as its total exempt supplies for the period has exceeded 5%.
-Thus, the company cannot treat the input tax incurred on the RM4,500.00 exempt supply as taxable input.
+The company has only satisfied the first condition but not the second condition as its total exempt supplies for the period has exceeded 5%.
+Thus, the company cannot treat the input tax incurred on the RM4,500 exempt supply as taxable input.

-17.1 Application of incidental exempt supplies to the de minimus rule
+Application of incidental exempt supplies to the de minimis rule

-While a taxable person can treat all incidental exempt supplies as taxable supplies, a mixed supplier when applying the de minimus rule to ascertain whether his exempt supply is below the de minimus limit and he must exclude all incidental exempt supplies as his exempt supplies.
-Such incidental exempt supplies include the following:
+- 45. While a taxable person can treat all incidental exempt supplies as taxable supplies, a mixed supplier when applying the de minimis rule to ascertain whether his exempt supply is below the de minimis limit must exclude all incidental exempt supplies as his exempt supplies.
+Such incidental exempt supplies include the following: - the deposit of money; - the exchange of currency, whether effected by the exchange of currency, bank notes or coin, by crediting or debiting accounts or otherwise; - the holding of bonds, debentures, notes or other similar instruments representing or evidencing indebtness, whether secured or otherwise; - the transfer of ownership of securities or derivatives relating to securities; - the provision by a taxable person of any loan, advance, credit or other similar facility whether secured or otherwise to his employee or between connected persons; - the assignment of or the provision of credit for any trade receivable; - the holding or redemption of any unit or other similar instruments under a trust fund; or - the hedging of any interest rate risk, currency risk, freight price risk or commodity price risk.

-- the deposit of money; - the exchange of currency; - the issue, allotment or transfer of ownership of a debt security by the person who makes the first issue of such security; - the issue, allotment or transfer of ownership of an equity security by the person who makes the first issue of such security; - the provision by a taxable person of any loan, advance or credit to his employee; and - the provision by a taxable person of any loan, advance or credit to related parties.
+(For further details, please refer to the GST General Guide on Input Tax)

-(For further details, please refer to the General Guide on Input Tax.)
+Applying the de minimis rule in a taxable period

-17.2 Applying the de minimus rule in a taxable period
+46. When a taxable person accounts his output tax for a taxable period, he shall apply the de minimis rule for each taxable period based on monthly average to determine whether his exempt supply exceeds the prescribed limits.

-When a taxable person accounts his output tax for a taxable period, he shall apply the de minimus rule for each taxable period based on monthly average to determine whether his exempt supply exceeds the prescribed limits.
+Applying the de minimis rule in a tax year or longer period

-17.3 Applying the de minimus rule in a tax year or longer period
+47. When a taxable person makes an annual adjustment, he has to review the application of the de minimis rule over the tax year or longer period.
+As the de minimis rule qualifications is based on monthly average, the taxable person has to include all exempt supplies made in the tax year or longer period to work out the monthly average.
+If he is below the de minimis limits, he can treat all his exempt inputs for the tax year or longer period as taxable inputs even though in certain taxable periods he may not have qualified.

-- (a) When a taxable person makes an annual adjustment, he has to review the application of the de minimus rule over the tax year or longer period.
-As the de minimus rule qualifications is based on monthly average the taxable person has to include all exempt supplies made in the tax year or longer period to work out the monthly average.
-If he is below the de minimus limits, he can treat all his exempt inputs for the tax year or longer period as taxable inputs even though in certain taxable period he may not have qualified. - (b) On the other hand, if he fails the de minimus limits for the tax year or longer period, he has to account and pay all his exempt input taxes for the tax year or longer period, including those which have been qualified as taxable inputs in certain taxable periods.
+48. On the other hand, if he fails the de minimis limits for the tax year or longer period, he has to account and pay all his exempt input taxes for the tax year or longer period, including those which have been qualified as taxable inputs in certain taxable periods.